 At Seattle Children’s, your family has a full team behind you, from diagnosis through treatment and follow-up.
 From our appointment schedulers to our pediatric nurses, our team is specially trained to work with children and their families.
 Our facilities and equipment also reflect this kid-friendly, family-centered approach.

-At our Sleep Disorders Center located at Seattle Children's at Overlake Medical Tower, we have designed our sleep lab so you or another adult family member has a place to stay with your child during the overnight sleep test.
+At our Sleep Center located at Seattle Children's at Overlake in Bellevue, we have designed our sleep lab so you or another adult family member has a place to stay with your child during the overnight sleep test.

 Our team of experts focuses on how today’s treatments will affect your child as they develop and become adults.
 We base treatment plans on years of experience and the newest research on what works best — and most safely — for children, teens and young adults.
 This experience helps us monitor your child’s condition and work with you to decide on the best treatment.

 Seattle Children’s offers the only sleep center in the region exclusively dedicated to caring for babies, children and teens.
 Our sleep program is accredited by the American Academy of Sleep Medicine.

 Our team is involved in research that is transforming the diagnosis, treatment and care of conditions affecting children, teens and young adults.

 We see children with a broad range of sleep disorders, including:

 Sleep apnea refers to short pauses in breathing.
 Usually, these pauses are normal, but they can cause problems when they occur often.

 - Obstructive sleep apnea occurs when your child's airway closes partway or all the way during sleep.
 This blocks air from getting in.
 The brain recognizes a breathing problem, and this can disrupt sleep.
 In children without other medical conditions, enlarged tonsils or adenoids may cause the blockage.
 The problem is most likely to happen during sleep when the throat muscles and tongue are most relaxed.
 Read more (PDF) (Spanish) (Vietnamese).